-Acknowledgements: Alex Himmel and Wei Mu contributed greatly to work presented in this paper.
-Alex Himmel conceived and designed the experiment, then secured funding for equipment and personnel to conduct the measurement.
-Alex Himmel and Wei Mu were instrumental in commissioning the experiment, optimizing hardware and software setups, collecting data, and developing analysis methods.
-Wei Mu also contributed Figures 2, 5, 7, and 9 in this paper.
+Acknowledgements: Dr. Alex Himmel and Dr. Wei Mu are instrumental to work presented in this paper.
+Dr. Alex Himmel conceived and designed the experiment in addition to securing funding for equipment and personnel to conduct the measurement.
+Dr. Alex Himmel and Dr. Wei Mu commissioned the experiment and are also worked on optimizing hardware and software setups, collecting data, and developing analysis methods.
+Dr. Wei Mu contributed Figures 2, 5, 7, and 9 in this paper.

+c.
+This manuscript has been authored by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.

+d.
+This work was supported in part by the U.S. Department of Energy, Office of Science, Office of Workforce Development for Teachers and Scientists (WDTS) under the Science Undergraduate Laboratory Internships Program (SULI).

-1A.
-I. Himmel, "Seeing Neutrinos: The Physics Potential of Photon Signals in DUNE,".
+- 1A.
+I. Himmel, "Seeing Neutrinos: The Physics Potential of Photon Signals in DUNE,". - 2N.

-2N.
 Ishida et al., "Attenuation length measurements of scintillation light in liquid rare gases and their mixtures using an improved reflection suppresser," Nucl.
 Instr. and Meth. in Phys.
 Res.
 A 384, 380-386 (1997).
 3A.
-Neumeier et al., "Attenuation of vacuum ultraviolet light in liquid argon," Eur Phys.
-J. C 72 (2012).

-4A.
-Neumeier et al., "Attenuation of vacuum ultraviolet light in pure and xenon-doped liquid argon - an approach to an assignment of the near-infrared emission from the mixture," EPL 111 (2015).

-5M.
-Babicz et al., "Experimental study of the propagation of scintillation light in liquid argon," Nuclear Inst. and Methods in Physics Research, A 936, 178-179 (2019).

-6M.
-Babicz et al., "A measurement of the group velocity of scintillation light in liquid argon," JINST 15 (2020).

-7R.
-Acciarri et al., "Effects of nitrogen contamination in liquid argon," JINST 5 (2010).

-8B.J.P.
-Jones et al., "A measurement of the absorption of liquid argon scintillation light by dissolved nitrogen at the part-per-million level," JINST 8
+Neumeier et al., "Attenuation of vacuum ultraviolet light in liquid ar- - gon," Eur Phys.
+J. C 72 (2012). - 4A.
+Neumeier et al., "Attenuation of vacuum ultraviolet light in pure and xenon-doped liquid argon - an approach to an assignment of the nearinfrared emission from the mixture," EPL 111 (2015). - 5M.
+Babicz et al., "Experimental study of the propagation of scintillation light in liquid argon," Nuclear Inst. and Methods in Physics Research, A 936, 178-179 (2019). - 6M.
+Babicz et al., "A measurement of the group velocity of scintillation light in liquid argon," JINST 15 (2020). - 7R.
+Acciarri et al., "Effects of nitrogen contamination in liquid argon," JINST 5 (2010). - 8B.J.P.
+Jones et al., "A measurement of the absorption of liquid argon scintillation light by dissolved nitrogen at the part-per-million level," JINST 8 (2013). - 9G.M.

-9G.M.
 Seidel, R.E.
-Lanou, W. Yao, "Rayleigh scattering in rare-gas liquids," Nuclear Instruments and Methods in Physics Research Section A 489, 189- 194 (2002).

-10E.
-Grace et al, "Index of refraction, rayleigh scattering length, and sellmeier coefficients in solid and liquid argon and xenon," Nuclear Inst. and Methods in Physics Research, A 867, 204-208 (2017).

-11VUV-MPPC 4th generation (VUV4) Product Flyer, Hamamatsu (2017).
+Lanou, W. Yao, "Rayleigh scattering in rare-gas liquids," Nuclear Instruments and Methods in Physics Research Section A 489, 189-194 (2002). - 10E.
+Grace et al, "Index of refraction, rayleigh scattering length, and sellmeier coefficients in solid and liquid argon and xenon," Nuclear Inst. and Methods in Physics Research, A 867, 204-208 (2017). - 11VUV-MPPC 4th generation (VUV4) Product Flyer, Hamamatsu (2017). - 12Deuterium Source with Magnesium Fluoride Window, McPherson (2017).